 Budokai (Association of Martial Ways) is based in Adelaide, South Australia and is the umbrella organisation for the practice and dissemination of several Asian fighting arts as passed down from Chinese and Japanese masters.
-At Budokai Australia we practise the so-called "internal" arts of Aikido, Taiji chuan, Xingyi chuan, Bagua zhang as well as the traditional weapons of Japan - Shindo Muso ryu Jyodo (stick), Kasumi Shinto ryu Kenjutsu (sword), Isshin ryu Kusarigama jutsu (sickle and chain) and Toda-ha Buko ryu Naginata Jutsu (halberd), workshops designed to teach Self Defence for Women,and Control Techniques for Police and Security Officers.
+At Budokai Australia we practise the so-called "internal" arts of Aikido, Taiji chuan, Xingyi chuan, Bagua zhang as well as the traditional weapons of Japan - Shindo Muso ryu Jodo (stick), Kasumi Shinto ryu Kenjutsu (sword), Isshin ryu Kusarigama jutsu (sickle and chain) and Toda-ha Buko ryu Naginata Jutsu (halberd) Training can also be adapted to teach Self Defence for Women and Control Techniques for Police and Security Officers.

 I consider myself a perennial student, of the all round physical benefits of the East Asian fighting arts as well as the philosophies taught by all my teachers.
-To this end, I encourage all my students to develop their minds and spirits as well as their bodies.
-We are not about to proclaim the invincibility of any of the arts taught at our dojo, nor are we into training "ultimate fighters" or even street fighters, what we are offering is training in traditional concepts and ways which will keep students healthy and fit, help them to understand other cultures and have regimes to keep them healthy well into old age.
+Accordingly, we are offering training in traditional concepts and ways which will keep students healthy and fit, help them to understand other cultures and have regimes to keep them healthy well into old age.

-In addition to the above training, I have also served 19 years as a Police officer and can state categorically that the techniques taught by my teachers work efficiently and effectively in the heavily scrutinized world of modern Policing.
-I have taught in Brisbane, Sydney and Melbourne as well as Adelaide and Tokyo (during my eight years in Asia).
+In addition to the above training, I have also served 19 years as a Police officer and can state categorically that the techniques taught by my teachers work efficiently and effectively in the heavily scrutinized world of modern policing.
+See this site.